AP-4032/Class-Practice/README.md

-# Advanced Programming Quizzes - Solutions
+# Advanced Programming Assignments - Solutions

 ## Overview

-This repository contains the solution codes for the **Advanced Programming** course quizzes.
-The solutions are written in **C#** and are made available after each quiz for students to review and learn from.
+This repository contains the solution codes for the class exercises of the **Advanced Programming** course.
+The solutions are implemented in **C#** and are structured in a way that students can easily find and review them after completing them.

 ## Repository Structure

-The repository is organized into folders, each corresponding to a specific quiz.
+The repository is organized into folders, each corresponding to an assignment.
 Inside each folder, you will find:

--   **Solution Files (`.cs`)**: These files contain the correct implementation for each problem in the quiz.
+-   **Solution Files (`.cs`)**: These files contain the correct implementation for each problem in the assignment.
--   **Documentation (`Q*`)**: Additional explanations or notes related to the quiz.
+-   **Documentation (`CE*`)**: Additional explanations or notes related to the assignment.

 ### Folder & File Structure:

 ```
 / (Root)
-│── 1/  (Quiz 1)
+│── 1/  (Class Exercises 1)
 │   │── 1.cs
-│   │── 2.cs
-│   │── 3.cs
-│   │── 4.cs
-│   │── 5.cs
-│   │── Q1 (Documentation)
+│   │── CE1 (Documentation)
-│── 2/  (Quiz 2)
+│── 2/  (Class Exercises 2)
 │   │── 1.cs
 │   │── 2.cs
-│   │── 3.cs
-│   │── 4.cs
-│   │── 5.cs
-│   │── Q2 (Documentation)
+│   │── CE2 (Documentation)
 │── 3/
 │── 4/
 │── 5/